Yarra City Council contracts Innerspace – part of cohealth – to conduct syringe management services across the municipality.

 - Removing discarded syringes from local streets, parks and other public areas, 24 hours a day, seven days a week.

 - Sweeps five times per week to remove discarded syringes from drug hotspots where syringes are often found.

 - Providing and maintaining syringe disposal bins across Yarra in places where discarded syringes are regularly found.
 Here are the locations of the syringe disposal bins.

 In addition this, Council also removes discarded syringes and related drug paraphernalia as part of its daily street cleaning services throughout the City of Yarra,

-Council's syringe management services form part of the Safer Yarra Plan 2011-2014, which is a guide to maintaining and improving safety within the municipality.
+Council's syringe management services form part of the Council’s Health Plan 2013-2017.

 What to do if you find a discarded syringe